 Side Yard.
 There shall be a side yard on each side of every building, structure or zoning lot which said yard shall not be less than twenty (20) feet.

-Real Yard.
+Rear Yard.
 Except as hereinafter provided in the additional height, area, and use regulations of this Ordinance, there shall be a rear yard having a depth of not less than thirty-five (35) feet.

 SECTION 7.
-SIGN REGULATIONS: See ARTICLE XXII
+SIGN REGULATIONS: See ARTICLE XXI